imkarimkarim/python_cheatsheet_for_js_devs/README.md

-# python_cheatsheet_for_js_developers
+# Python Cheatsheet for JS Developers
-Python cheatsheet for JavaScript developers. i will add to this as i go....
+i will add to this as i go.... contributions are welcomed 🌻

 `JS` --> ```Python```